TolisSth/GRCPC-env/readme.md

 # ICPC Contest Image Tools
-This repository contains a fork of the tools necessary to build the ICPC Southeast Regional contestant image.
+his repository contains a fork of the tools necessary to build the [ICPC Southeast Regional contestant image](https://github.com/icpc-environment/icpc-env).
 The contestant image is a linux installation optimized for booting off a flash drive that is used by all the teams in our region.

 ## Key Features
-This image has been tuned and tweaked over the years, but it currently supports the following:

-* A wide array of programming languages: c, c++, java, haskell, pascal, python2/3, scala, fortran, ADA, c#, f#, D, lua, go, ruby, erlang, groovy, nim, clojure, prolog, objective-c
+We will reduce the features of the original image to supports the following:

+* Programming languages: c, c++, java, python3
-* Multiple IDEs and developer tools: Eclipse(with PyDev/CDT), Monodevelop, Code::Blocks, gvim, emacs, gedit, Visual Studio Code, Geany, IntelliJ
+* IDEs and developer tools: Eclipse, Code::Blocks, gvim, emacs, Visual Studio Code, IntelliJ
-* Local web server with copies of language documentation for: STL, Scala, Java, Python2/3, Pascal, Haskell
+* Local web server with copies of language documentation for: STL *(CPP)*, Java, Python3
 * Automatically populate the linux disk cache on boot to speed up response time for certain programs
 * Automatic login of teams to DOMjudge without giving teams access to their credentials
 * Advanced firewall to restrict team access to the network
 * Fat32 partition for teams to store files that allows for easy access after the contest
-* Supports 32 and 64 bit machines
 * Simple management/set up for admins
 * Custom home directory content(for configuring firefox, desktop shortcuts, etc)
-* Fully customizable, entirely automated process for building consistent images
+* Fully customizable, automated process for building consistent images
-* Lightweight XFCE window manager
+* Lightweight XFCE desktop environment

 ## Usage Requirements
 * 64bit hardware
 * USB boot capable(BIOS + UEFI supported)
 * 1gb of ram(2+ recommended)
-* 32gb flash drive(USB3.0 strongly recommended)
+* 32gb flash drive(USB3.2 strongly recommended)

 ## Build Requirements
 * Linux host system